Online Character Manager

 The ruins are from an ancient society that was destroyed by Winged Shadow Demons over 1000 years ago.
 Some of the Winged Shadows still remain in caves, the marsh and woods.
 They are the source of much of the disease, mutations and undead activity in the area.

 The society that collapsed was a great kingdom similar to the Assyrians or Aztecs.
 A harsh group who were well organized and had great shamans.
 They had temples to a variety of gods and possibly greater demons.
-They committed large scale human sacrifice (especially of conquered city-states) and dabled in the darker side of the necromantic arts, some of the sacrificial rituals would turn the sacrificed into a unique Zombie.
+They committed large scale humanoid sacrifice (especially of conquered city-states) and dabled in the darker side of the necromantic arts, some of the sacrificial rituals would turn the sacrificed into a unique Zombie.
 They would trap the Impressioned Remains of the tortured and executed individual and bind it to their own corpse.
 They used this as shock troops to help the regular troops.
 They had spirits bound to their temples and various artefacts.
 Many times these would go wrong and the bound spirit would break free and strike back.

-Apparently at the Temple of the New Moon in the two largest cities, during a New Moon ritual sacrifice, they went too far, or were in the wrong place at the wrong time and an explosion of Winged Shadow Demons blew down both temples simultaneously (the only recorded time of simultaneous eruptions of Winged Shadow Demons) and devoured the urban populations in 9 and 7 days, respectively.
+Apparently at the Temple of the New Moon in the two largest cities, during a New Moon ritual sacrifice, they went too far, or were in the wrong place at the wrong time and an explosion of Winged Shadow Demons blew down both temples simultaneously (the only recorded time of simultaneous eruptions of Winged Shadow Demons) and effectively devoured the urban populations that didn't flee in a few weeks.
 Circling out they devastated the surrounding populations, effectively crushing the Kingdom and driving the small few to escape into scattered settlements west of the kingdom that eventually form the manorial patchwork of the south and east of the Borderlands).
 The last city in the far west to fall, Kir Ornalt, was also the newest.
 It survived the Calamity and became a city state in it's own right (though minus much of the power and magic of the original Kirean Kingdom).
 Kir Ornalt was mostly destroyed after a plague wiped out most of the population and a demon horde lead by a band of Reapers emerged from the Wildwood and stormed the weakened defenses.
 The TaHote tribe of the High Plains Barbarians with their newly devised Demon Cleavers attempted to push back the horde and take the city for their own as a eastern outpost against future demon incursions.
 However they were massacred to the last man.